stephfh/stephfh/README.md

  - 🌱 I’m currently learning all kinds of things, everyday.
 Isn't that the great thing about being a developer?
  - 💬 Ask me about JS / TS, CSS, Web Components, Vue, Angular, React, PHP, TYPO3
  - 🤝 I'm open to collaborate on interesting projects.
  - ⚡ Fun fact: I love mountainbiking.
 I also rode a mountainbike trail on a BMX bike once.
 That was fun.
-For days after.